ccardea/stt/index.md

 2. Application: stt.py
 3. Data: sttdata.py

-The application interfaces with both the user interface and the data layer.
+The application layer interfaces with both the user interface and the data layer.
 The user interface and data layer are completely separate.
 In theory this allows one layer to be modified without affecting the other layers.
 In practice, it works well.
 For example, to implement a graphical or web-based user interface would require only minor changes to the application, and none to the data layer.

 ### Unit Tests
 Using unit tests from the outset had a great impact on the design of the code.
 I specifially designed each piece of code so that it could be automatically tested using the unittest module.
 This helped the development process and led to very clean and bug-free code.